FarmShare Tariff Trial

 Overview

-TasNetworks, in partnership with Aurora Energy, is planning a 12-month trial of new billing arrangements designed to enable primary producers with their own generation to offset the electricity they produce against their consumption of energy at other connections on the same property, not just at the point of generation.
+TasNetworks, in partnership with Aurora Energy, is conducting a 12-month trial of new billing arrangements designed to enable primary producers with their own generation to offset the electricity they produce against their consumption of energy at other connections on the same property, not just at the point of generation.

 The electricity market relies on each connection to a property being metered and billed separately.
 For most households and businesses with just one connection this system works well.
 And for many primary producers, the separate billing and metering of each connection on their property works well too.